 It is easier for a camel to pass through the eye of a needle than for a rich man to enter the kingdom of God.

 No, it’s not a sin to pursue and acquire wealth.
-In fact, I have come to believe that those who pursue and realize their dreams, and become wealthy in the process, are actually closer to God than those who sit in condemnation of them.
+In fact, I have come to believe that those who pursue and realize their dreams, and become wealthy in the process, are actually closer to “God” than those who sat in condemnation of them.

 Don’t let ignorant ideologies hold you back from the pursuit of success.
 Unshackle yourself from them.
+Those negative beliefs imprison you.
 Those who embrace the notion that the pursuit and acquisition of wealth is bad, are, in my opinion, the real sinners.